 WiSE programs support the persistence and excellence of women in STEM by capitalizing on their unique strengths, maximizing opportunities to connect, and addressing challenges experienced by women undergraduates, graduates, postdoctoral fellows, and faculty.

 Faculty initiative and involvement make WiSE one of the most successful programs for women at Syracuse University.

-- Build a strong community for women in STEM.
+- Build a strong community and network for women in STEM.

 - Energize resiliency by helping to develop strategies that address challenges and bridge differences.

 - Accelerate excellence by providing leadership and fostering professional skills, self-management, and work-life balance.